matthew-liu801/matthew-liu801.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm an undergraduate at UC Berkeley, where I'm fortunate to work as a researcher in [Prof. Yun Song](https://people.eecs.berkeley.edu/~yss/group.html)'s lab.
-I'll be applying to PhD programs in Fall 2024.

-I'm interested in mathematical and computational biology, focusing on integrating statistical and biological principles with deep learning to understand the relationships between protein sequence, structure, and function.
-Currently, I'm [exploring this](https://research.berkeley.edu/surf-fellows/matthew-liu/) by using deep structure-based models to learn better models of protein evolution.
+I'm interested in mathematical and computational biology.
+Specifically, I want to combine phylogenetics and deep learning to understand protein structure and function through evolution.
+My research focuses on integrating evolutionary principles with machine learning to uncover insights into protein biology and its role in shaping biological diversity.

-In my free time, I enjoy cycling, listening to musicals, and making Google reviews.
+In my free time, I enjoy cycling, playing tennis, and making Google reviews.